-Roasted butternut squash layered with tortillas, peppers, black beans and enchilada sauce makes for an irresistible casserole that’s sure to please a crowd!
+Butternut Squash Enchilada Casserole- roasted butternut squash layered with tortillas, peppers, black beans and enchilada sauce.
+Makes for an irresistible casserole that’s sure to please a crowd!

 How are you guys holding up so far this week?
 I know this time of year can be challenging, with the dark mornings and shorter days.
 I feel ya.

 I had to get the flu shot for work last Friday and it’s had me all of out of sorts ever since.
 My head is achy, my thoughts are foggy and I feel drained of energy.
 I think my immune system is still trying to figure out what the heck happened.
 In the meantime I’m doing my best to feed it lots of healthy seasonal veggies like kale and butternut squash.